kayua/Regenerating_Datasets_With_NN_NOMS22/README.md

-# Regenerating Networked Systems’ Monitoring Traces with Neural Networks (submitted to NOMS'22)
+# Regenerating Networked Systems’ Monitoring Traces with Neural Networks (Accepted to NOMS'22)

 Algorithm for correcting sessions of users of large-scale networked systems based on deep learning.